Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time: Polynomial transformations of unitaries

 We will show that in our case, i.e., $f(x) = e^{\tau(x - \lambda)}$ defined in $[-1, \lambda]$, there exists a trigonometric polynomial that converges to $e^{\tau(x - \lambda- \mu)} = e^{-\tau \mu} f(x)$ for some constant shift $\mu \in [0, 1/\tau)$, with error decays superpolynomially as the approximation degree increases.
 We first need to introduce the Jackson's theorem, where we change $[0, 2\pi]$ in the original statement to $[-\pi, \pi]$ without loss of generality.

-\begin{theorem}[Smooth function in Jackson's Theorem~\cite{jackson1911genauigkeit}]~ Suppose $f: [-\pi, \pi] \to \bar{\mathbb{D}}$ is a {smooth} (i.e., infinitely differentiable) periodic function.
+\begin{theorem}[Jackson's theorem for smooth function~\cite{jackson1911genauigkeit}]~ Suppose $g: [-\pi, \pi] \to \bar{\mathbb{D}}$ is a smooth (i.e., infinitely differentiable) periodic function.
 Let $p$ be a positive integer.
-Then there exists a positive constant $C_p$, for every postivie integer $L$, there exists a trigonometric polynomial $F \in \CC[e^{ix}, e^{-ix}]$ of degree at most $L$ such that for all $x \in [-\pi, \pi]$,
+Then there exists a positive constant $K_{p}$ depending only on $p$, for every positive integer $L$, there exists a trigonometric polynomial $G \in \CC[e^{ix}, e^{-ix}]$ of degree at most $L$ such that for all $x \in [-\pi, \pi]$,

 \end{theorem}